klau5dev/report_template/Google_API_key_with_weak_restriction.md

 ## Summary

 I found a Google API key with weak restriction.
 The key can be used by anyone.
+Usually Google Map API key is not a secret.
+But without proper restriction, it can be a security problem.

 ## Steps To Reproduce